adrianlarion/wizardly-tips-vim/main.md

 ###### History of past searches
 * You search for various keywords in your code.
 After a while you want to search for some of those keywords again but you don't remember them exactly.
 No worries.
-Just press `q\` and you'll open a small window at the bottom containing your searches.
+Just press `q/` and you'll open a small window at the bottom containing your searches.
 Navigate with `jk` and press <CR> (Enter) to repeat the selected search.
 Or just close that window with `:q`

 ##### Useful selection of g commands